Scott Kelly (astronaut): Personal life

-On April 25, 1992, Kelly married his first wife, Leslie (née Yandell), whom he had met while stationed in Virginia Beach.
+On April 25, 1992, Kelly married for the first time, to Leslie (née Yandell), whom he had met while stationed in Virginia Beach.
 Together, they have two children.
 Kelly and Leslie divorced in 2010.
 In July 2018, Kelly married Amiko Kauderer, a public affairs officer for NASA.
 His sister-in-law is Gabby Giffords, a former congresswoman from Arizona.

 In 2007, Kelly was successfully treated for prostate cancer.
 After Kelly received his diagnosis, his brother Mark was also diagnosed and successfully treated.

+Charity

+On October 27, 2022, Kelly became an ambassador for the UNITED24 project.
+In the project, Kelly will help the "Medical Aid" department to collect funds for C-class ambulances.
+Doctors need several hundred such vehicles, because many ambulances were destroyed during the Russian-Ukrainian war.